What is vToken Delegation Voting?

 Votes: Your voting power, calculated by multiplying your token capital by the conviction multiplier.

 We encourage vDOT holders to delegate their voting rights to the Bifrost Delegate Voting Track (DVT).
 DVT is one of the Bifrost OpenGov tracks, specifically responsible for governance voting on Polkadot proposals.
+Check how does it works below.

 The delegated voting power will automatically follow your voting choices when you vote.
 For example, if your address has been delegated 10 vDOT, when you vote with your own vDOT balance, these 10 vDOT of delegated voting power will automatically vote according to the same choice.